 While historians are not sure who the first person to intentionally harvest cannabis was, they do know that there was much human migration across the world toward the end of the last Ice Age 12,000 years ago.1

-During this time, cannabis plants were found left behind by nomadic tribes moving across Siberia and Central Asia.
+Cannabis plants from this time were found left behind by nomadic tribes moving across Siberia and Central Asia.
 Some historians believe the plant naturally flourished in these nutrient-rich environments.

 The fact that burning cannabis released aromatic smoke that filled caves and shelters with soothing and psychoactive properties added to the interest in this herb.